Using GPU

 Queue

-One Nvidia V100 GPU is reserved for testing purposes, and it can run a job for a maximum of one hour.
-To request this GPU, you can use the +SJTU_GPUModel directive:
+One Nvidia V100 GPU is reserved for testing purposes, and it can run job for a maximum of one hour.
+To request this GPU, set the +SJTU_GPUModel directive to V100_32G_Test:

 Universe = vanilla